-Temperance is, or should be – as with all pleasures – an element of marital lovemaking.
+Temperance is not something people usually think of, when they are talking about sex.
+But it should be – as with all pleasures – an element of marital lovemaking.
 Sexual pleasure is a wonderful gift from God intended to stimulate and reinforce our movement toward and attachment to a great good: intimate union with our beloved (a union of many levels: physical, emotional, affective, intellectual and spiritual).
 And we want to keep something so beautiful rightly ordered.

 We can’t be blind to the fact that sexual pleasure is so powerful that it can become an end in itself, instead of being a force that guides us to our good.
 That is what John Paul II meant by his controversial comments that it is possible for a husband to look at his wife with “lust.”
 He wasn’t criticizing sexual desire (about which he spoke beautifully in his book Love and Responsibility) – as he was commonly misunderstood.
 He was pointing out that a husband can be so focused on sexual pleasure that his wife can become a means to that end, rather than the other way around: the pleasure being a means to enhance his love of his wife.

 This means that it is good to deny oneself sometimes, in order to establish and maintain control over the desire (instead of it controlling us).
 But this "denying ourselves" -- which looks so negative to some people -- is really something that frees us, and helps us to achieve the more comprehensive and fully human joy that comes from living marital chastity.